arslan241812/SecurityEngineering/Week1_Threats/README.md

 Write a short description of the actions you have done to fortify your defenses towards all sorts of cyber crimes, including possible servers and accounts you have.
 Please keep in mind not to include any specific details, such as passwords or tokens.

+I have taken strong measures when it comes to protecting myself from cybercrimes, my firewall is enabled always, all my banking apps and accounts are secured with facial recognition and with multi combination passwords along with email updates about every login activity.
+I always make sure not to open spam links or share my details with anyone and use encryption when it comes to sending some identity or confidential documents.

 Have you been a victim of cyber crimes and do you think you could have prevented them?
 For example phishing and malware attacks.
 What could you improve on?

+Still I am not a victim of cyber-crimes, but yes I have experienced quite many attacking attempts towards me.
+I think I need to improve the usage of sites and not saved my card details on browser.

 Please keep your answer concise, bullet points are acceptable, but remember to answer atleast all mentioned topics.